FakeTagger: Robust Safeguards against DeepFake Dissemination via Provenance Tracking: Conclusion

-In this paper, we proposed DeepTag that embeds messages into the images for DeepFake provenance.
+In this paper, we proposed FakeTagger that embeds messages into the images for DeepFake provenance.
 To the best of our knowledge, this is the first work that presents a new insight for fighting against DeepFake from the perspective of privacy-preserving, which aims to defend DeepFake proactively.
-Experiments on three typical GANs including the entire synthesis and partial synthesis demonstrate the effectiveness of our method in embedding watermarking into facial images and recovering them from facial images after drastic GAN-based transformation.
+Experiments on four common DeepFakes including both entire synthesis and partial synthesis (\eg{}, identity swap, face reenactment, attribute editing) demonstrate the effectiveness, robustness, and stealthiness of our method in embedding messages into facial images and recovering them from facial images after drastic GAN-based transformation.

 With the rapid development of AI-techniques, nobody can imagine future advances in producing DeepFakes.
 We can confirm that the DeepFake will become more and more realistic and everyone could fall victim.
-In this AI era, we are living in a world where we cannot believe our eyes anymore.
 However, detecting DeepFakes by observing the artifacts in the synthesized images is obviously insufficient for protecting us against this AI risk.
-Our work poses a new insight for fighting against DeepFakes proactively, instead of observing the artifacts by leveraging domain knowledge in synthesized images which could be easily invalid in unseen GANs.
-In future work, the community needs to develop more powerful defense strategies by considering how to protect images to avoid DeepFake threats.
+Our work poses a new insight for fighting against DeepFakes proactively, instead of observing the artifacts by leveraging domain knowledge in synthesized images which could easily become invalid in unseen GANs.

-Another orthogonal research direction is to investigate the interplay between DeepTag-based provenance technique and the state-of-the-art DeepFake detection methods \cite{acmmm20_deeprhythm,acmmm20_deepsonar,arxiv20_fakelocator} as well as methods that can help DeepFakes more detection-evasive \cite{acmmm20_fakepolisher,arxiv20_fakeretouch}.
-The effectiveness of the DeepTag under the presence of various adversarial perturbation, especially those that are not purely based on additive noise, such as \cite{arxiv20_cosal,arxiv20_retinopathy,arxiv20_xray,arxiv20_advrain,guo2020spark,acmmm20_amora,guo2020abba,cheng2020pasadena} is also worth carefully studying.
+Looking beyond DeepFake provenance tracking using the proposed FakeTagger, it is worth exploring if the FakeTagger can be used for the provenance tracking on other adversary modalities such as non-additive adversarial attacks ranging from adversarial weather elements such as rain \cite{arxiv20_advrain} and haze \cite{gao2021advhaze}, image degradation-mimetic adversarial attacks such as adversarial exposure \cite{icme21_xray,arxiv20_retinopathy}, vignetting \cite{ijcai21_ava}, blur \cite{neurips20_abba}, color jittering \cite{arxiv20_cosal}, \etc.

+\begin{acks} This research was supported in part by the fellowship of China National Postdoctoral Program for Innovative Talents No.BX2021229, the Fundamental Research Funds for the Central Universities No. 2042021kf1030, the National Natural Science Foundation of China (NSFC) under Grants No. 61876134, No. U1836112. \end{acks}